-It is important to consider how future groundwater withdrawals will cause variations in springflow, especially during future droughts.
+It is important to consider how future groundwater withdrawals will cause variations in Aquifer water levels and especially springflow, particularly especially during future droughts.
 Groundwater flow modeling by Scanlon et al. (2001) indicated springflow at Barton Springs could possibly cease as pumping in the Aquifer reaches about 10 cfs.
 In 2004, the BSEACD did additional modeling to estimate the "sustainable yield" of water in the Barton Springs segment of the Aquifer based specifically on the possible recurrence of the DOR (Smith and Hunt, 2004, included herein as Appendix B).
 The BSEACD defined sustainable yield then as: